Quantcast

 The final scene, and probably the most emotionally devastating one for me, was when Zhuang Xu finally lost control and confessed his feelings to Nie Xi Guang.
 Up until that point, he’d always been so restrained, guarded, and emotionally closed off.
 Seeing him completely unravel in front of her made the scene incredibly powerful.
 You could feel how much pain, regret, and longing he’d been carrying all that time.
 It felt less like a confession and more like an emotional breakdown, and that’s what made it hit so hard.
 That moment alone made his character feel painfully real.

 Lai Wei Ming’s portrayal of Zhuang Xu was excellent.
-At first, I found his acting stiff, but I realized that his character was intentionally reserved and poker faced, never revealing vulnerability easily.
+At first, I found his acting stiff, but I realized that his character is intentionally reserved and poker faced, never revealing vulnerability easily.
 He was complex, and he was the most interesting character in the drama.
+Honestly, I only stuck out because of Zhuang Xu cause his character was the most interesting.
+After episode 30, I skimmed the rest hoping to see more scenes of him, but there wasn't until the last episode.

 As for things that annoyed me, Nie Xi Guang’s circle of friends was questionable, except for Xiao Feng, who consistently defended her.
 When others questioned her character, they mostly stayed silent.
 Rong Rong’s constant jabs were tolerated by the rest of the friend group, which didn’t make sense to me.
 If someone treated a friend that way in real life, cutting them off would be the obvious choice, but here, they kept her around.

 Overall, this was an okay drama, but I don’t feel the desire to rewatch it.
-The main reason is how perfect Nie Xi Guang and Lin Yu Sen’s relationship was almost too idealized, which made it boring.
+The main reason is how perfect Nie Xi Guang and Lin Yu Sen’s relationship was which made it boring.
+Honestly, I skipped a lot of their scenes.
 Plus, the chemistry between the leads wasn’t consistent.

 Was this review helpful to you?